furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

-  more light bubbles for the time, paper if its wrapped, especially big paper,’ he shows the length of the big paper just to make sure they know, 'all skellys to be reported back to me and also any boxes of tricks.‘ Laughter, then not laughter.
+  more light bubbles for the time, paper if its wrapped, especially big paper,’ he shows the length of the big paper just to make sure they know, 'all skellys to be reported back to me and also any boxes of tricks.'
+Laughter, then not laughter.

   'Boxes of tricks.
 Report to me,’ says Badney as quietly as he